 the TCP-UDP/IP based communication profiles (COSEM_on_IP), is specified in IEC 62056-9-7;

-the S-FSK PLC profile, is specified in IEC 62056-8-3.
+the S-FSK PLC profile, is specified in IEC 62056-8-3;

-the wired and wireless M-Bus profile is specified in IEC 62056-7-3:.
+the wired and wireless M-Bus profile is specified in IEC 62056-7-3:2017;

+the Wi-SUN profile specified in IEC 62056-8-11:2022;

+the LPWAN profile that can be used over LoRaWAN networks, specified in IEC 62056-8-12:2022.

 NOTE Further communication profiles may be specified in the future.

-Model of a DLMS/COSEM metering system
+Model of a DLMS®/COSEM metering system

-Figure 6 shows a model of a DLMS/COSEM metering system.
+Figure 6 shows a model of a DLMS®/COSEM metering system.

 Metering equipment are modelled as a set of logical devices, hosted in a single physical device.
 Each logical device represents a server AP and models a subset of the functionality of the metering equipment as these are seen through its communication interfaces.
 The various functions are modelled using COSEM objects.